 Changing software needs are a fact of life for growing businesses.
 It makes sense: as you acquire more customers, your processes become more complex and you need different tools to manage them.

 Many businesses start off with just accounting software, like QuickBooks.
 Next, they might add a CRM to the mix.
-Then, maybe they’ll add a scheduling tool, or project management software, or a time tracking app.
+Then, maybe they’ll add an employee scheduling tool, or project management software, or a time tracking app.
 But you can only adopt so many programs before they start to hinder you rather than help you.

 It’s also worth noting that out-of-the-box software rarely works perfectly for any business because every business has unique needs.
 To combat this issue, customizable software is your best bet.
 That’s where Method:CRM comes in.